-In the fourth quarter of 2022, the Company's investment in property, plant and equipment was US\$4.7M compared to US\$3.1M in the fourth quarter of 2021.
+In the fourth quarter of 2023, the Company's investment in property, plant and equipment was US\$4.0M compared to US\$4.7M in the fourth quarter of 2022.
 The Company continues to upgrade its fleet in order to maintain a modern fleet of drill rigs and related equipment.
 The Company understands the importance of this and has significantly invested in its property, plant and equipment.
-Plant and equipment additions in the fourth quarter of 2022 included costs associated with rebuilding existing drill rigs and related equipment, new light vehicles and costs associated with completing certain workshops and supply bases.
+Plant and equipment additions in the fourth quarter of 2023 included new drill rigs, costs associated with rebuilding existing drill rigs and related equipment, new light vehicles and costs associated with completing certain workshops and supply bases.